 When conducting an end-of-course survey, instructors should communicate to students the importance of their feedback.
 Explaining how an end-of-course survey helps both students and faculty may help students gain a deeper appreciation for evaluations, potentially contributing to higher response rates and more thorough answers.
 Ensure your students that the survey’s goal is to serve them and their peers better.

-Receive meaningful student feedback: While some people may avoid course surveys because they fear negative feedback, it’s helpful for professors to adapt their courses to best meet their students’ needs.
+Receive meaningful student feedback: While some people may avoid course surveys because they fear negative feedback, this strategy helps professors adapt their courses to best meet student needs.
 Understanding how well a course fulfills learning outcomes provides insights into how a professor should modify a class.
-Students may share that an instructor presented too many concepts at one time.
-The professor can then take that student feedback and better divide the course content.
+For instance, students may share that an instructor presented too many concepts at once.
+The professor can then aim to organize the course content more effectively.

 Evaluate professor instruction: Evaluations can provide critical insight into a professor’s effectiveness.
-The best professors hold high standards for their students, encourage regular class attendance, are available outside of class, adapt instructional materials based on student needs, and collaborate with others.
-Instructors can tailor college course survey questions to target these areas, using student responses to improve instruction.
-A professor who receives many student responses claiming the instructions and course objectives were unclear may want to improve their assignments and syllabus.
+The best professors hold high standards for their students, are available outside of class, adapt instructional materials based on student needs, and collaborate with colleagues.
+Instructors can tailor higher education course survey questions to target these areas, using responses to improve instruction.
+For example, a professor who receives many responses about unclear course objectives should improve their assignments and syllabus, perhaps by incorporating detailed rubrics.

 Foster a positive culture of improvement: Demonstrate to your students that you’re committed to their intellectual advancement.
-If a particular part of a class, such as reading materials, lectures, or group discussion, failed to meet educational outcomes, a higher education institution could demonstrate how they value students by reflecting their dedication to always improving.
+If a particular part of a class, such as reading materials, lectures, or group discussion, failed to meet educational outcomes, a higher education institution could demonstrate how they value students by reflecting their dedication to continuous improvement.

-Empower your student population: In providing course-end surveys, you encourage students to take part in their education.
+Empower your student population: In providing course-end surveys, you encourage students to take ownership of their education.
 An empowered student body will feel more involved, which can create a stronger sense of community or school pride at your institution.
+This sense of belonging can help drive student engagement and success.

 Assess specific behaviors: Rather than simply looking at how well students do in a course from their grades, end-of-course surveys give administrators a deeper look into an instructor’s specific qualities.
 Department heads can narrow down areas for improvement if they know how students feel about specific areas of a course or a professor’s teaching style.

 Regardless of the course subject, many classes feature similar end-of-course survey questions.
-A course-end survey template would include questions about:
+A course-end survey template would include:

-Most of the questionnaire sections ask students to rate the course on a scale, such as assigning course elements a number from one to five or one to 10.
+Most of the questionnaire sections ask students to rate the course on a scale, such as assigning course elements a number from 1-5 or 1-10.
 The open-ended section allows students to freely write any other comments about a course.

-A course instructor can significantly impact a student’s experience.
-An instructor’s teaching methods are a significant indicator of student success.
-Therefore, a portion of a college end-of-course survey should cover how the instructor helped the students achieve the course objectives.
+A course instructor can significantly impact a student’s experience, and their teaching methods are a major indicator of student success.
+Therefore, a portion of a higher education end-of-course survey should cover how the instructor helped the students achieve the course objectives.

-Questions an instructor can include about their teaching abilities may look like:
+Questions an instructor can include about their teaching abilities include:

 Was the professor organized?
 Did they use class time efficiently?